Efficient Attention via Pre-Scoring: Prioritizing Informative Keys in Transformers: Structural Guarantees

 \begin{proof}[Proof Sketch] With \(m=1\), each heavy row \(K_j\in S\) contributes zero within‑cluster distortion when isolated.
 If instead \(K_j\) is merged with any other row \(K_x\), the centroid error lower bound

 applies, where \(D_{\min}>0\) is the minimum inter‑point separation guaranteed by Theorem~\ref{thm1}.
 Since \(D_{\min}/2\) remains a positive constant, any such mis‑assignment strictly increases the total \(k\)‑Means cost.
 Finally, choosing \(k=d+1\) reserves one centroid per heavy key and one for all noise rows, matching the leverage‑score separation.
-For a detailed proof, see Appendix \ref{formal_arg} \end{proof}
+For a detailed proof, see Appendix \ref{appd} in the supplementary material. \end{proof}